Neil Diamond: Early life and education

 Diamond was born in Brooklyn, New York City, to a Jewish family.
 All four of his grandparents were immigrants, from Poland on his father's side and Russia on his mother's.
 His parents were Rose (née Rapoport; 1918–2019) and Akeeba "Kieve" Diamond (1917–1985), a dry-goods merchant.
 He grew up in several homes in Brooklyn, having also spent four years in Cheyenne, Wyoming, where his father was stationed in the army.
-In Brooklyn, he attended Erasmus Hall High School and was a member of the Freshman Chorus and Choral Club, along with classmate Barbra Streisand; Diamond recalled they were not close friends at the time: "We were two poor kids in Brooklyn.
+In Brooklyn, he attended Erasmus Hall High School and was a member of the Freshman Chorus and Choral Club, along with classmate Barbra Streisand.

+Diamond recalled they were not close friends at the time: "We were two poor kids in Brooklyn.
 We hung out in the front of Erasmus High and smoked cigarettes."
 Also in their class was chess grandmaster Bobby Fischer.
 After his family moved to Brighton Beach, he attended Abraham Lincoln High School and was a member of the fencing team.
 Also on the team was his best friend, future Olympic fencer Herb Cohen.

 For his 16th birthday, he received his first guitar.
-When he was 16 and still in high school, Diamond spent a number of weeks at Surprise Lake Camp, a camp for Jewish children in upstate New York, when folk singer Pete Seeger performed a small concert.
+When he was 16 and still in high school, Diamond spent a number of weeks at Surprise Lake Camp, a camp in upstate New York for Jewish children, when folk singer Pete Seeger performed a small concert.
 Seeing the widely recognized singer perform, and watching other children singing songs for Seeger that they wrote themselves, had an immediate effect on Diamond, who then became aware of the possibility of writing his own songs.
 "And the next thing, I got a guitar when we got back to Brooklyn, started to take lessons and almost immediately began to write songs", he said.
 He added that his attraction to songwriting was the "first real interest" he had growing up, while also helping him release his youthful "frustrations".

 Diamond also used his newly developed skill to write poetry.
 By writing poems for girls he was attracted to in school, he soon learned it often won their hearts.
 His male classmates took note and began asking him to write poems for them, which they would sing and use with equal success.
-He spent the summer following his graduation as a waiter in the Catskills resort area.
+He spent the summer after graduation working as a waiter in the Catskills resort area.
 There he first met Jaye Posner, who would years later become his wife.